ProvableHQ/leo/docs/rfc/002-bounded-recursion.md

-Of interest to this RFC is the inlining of functions, in which a function call is replaced with the function body, after binding the formal parameters to the the actual arguments, and taking care to rename apart variables to avoid conflicts.
+Of interest to this RFC is the inlining of functions, in which a function call is replaced with the function body, after binding the formal parameters to the the actual arguments, and taking care to rename variables if needed to avoid conflicts.

 Since the `main` function is the entry point into a Leo program, conceptually, for the purpose of this RFC,